“I am good, but not an angel. I do sin, but I am not the devil. I am just a small girl in a big world trying to find someone to love.”

 “Now, Senator, how do you see the fallout of the High Court ruling on native land titles?
 Isn’t it going to be an interesting year ahead?”
 Faye sensed the subtle shift of the senator's body towards her, indicating his interest in sharing his opinions about one of his favorite subjects.
 Faye relaxed and settled in to listen attentively to the senator’s treatise.
 She estimated that Senator Mumford would be happy with ten minutes of her undivided attention, and exactly ten minutes later—without needing to look at her watch—Faye leaned towards him, lowered her voice to a seductive whisper, and said, “I’m so sorry to interrupt, Senator.
 I am just so happy to have had this conversation.
 I feel so much more informed on the issue than I ever did before.
 Thank you, I’m so grateful.”
 Faye’s left hand squeezed the senator’s right shoulder firmly as she shook his hand once more.
 Her gaze, focused and strong, lingered just long enough on Senator Mumford’s bloodshot eyes to give him a warm fuzzy feeling in the vicinity of his moderately enlarged prostate gland.
 “Please excuse me.
 I’ve just spotted Barbara Turner—she had a miscarriage last week you know, poor dear—I must go and say hello.
 So nice to have spoken with you.
 Oh, and here’s my card.
 Call me any time.
 I would love to continue this fascinating conversation we’ve been having, and perhaps we could talk about one or two of my little projects too.
 Au revoir.”

 And so it went, Ken blazing a trail, Faye rounding up the lambs in his wake.
-Faye set up an office with a small staff to help keep track of Ken’s supporters.
+Faye set up an office with a small staff to help keep track of Ken’s supporters and donors.
 When she wasn’t busy with this sizeable task, she put her attention onto her own charity work.
 Rather than being one of the junior organizers now, however, having rapidly developed such a high public profile—and particularly thanks to the regular large donations being made by the Abercrombies—Faye was now being asked to speak at these charity dinners and galas.
 Faye saw these speeches as opportunities to promote Ken’s political career, as well as to raise her own public profile.
 The prospect of being future First Lady had a strong appeal to Faye.
 To be the wife of the most powerful man in America . . .
 Faye felt completely comfortable filling that role.